Solution 4: uninstalling/reinstalling mini ports

 If running the command reports “driver install” failure, don’t pay much attention to it, it usually does.
 The only problem is when it complains about the inf file missing, or a missing class (in which case you most likely made a typo in the last part of the command).

-Just copy the command and past it in command prompt hit enter.
+Just copy the command and past it into the command prompt hit enter.

 devcon.exe install c:\Windows\inf\netavpna.inf MS_AgileVpnMiniport